Type-Moon resources

 A PSP game from 2010 that is now abandonware.
 The protagonist Hakuno Kishinami (gender selectable by the player) finds themselves enlisted in an 128 man death tournament for rights to use the Moon Cell to change reality, with no memory of who they are or why they joined.
 Together with one of three Servants, they have to fight for survival and their own identity.

 It's the first Fate game to be localised, and one quirk of that is that a lot of its terminology doesn't match how fans had been translating things for years already, which later localisations did try to match.
-In present day we have the fanmade Fate/EXTRA Perfect Patch, which adds subtitles to voice lines, and has the option to change localised terms to be in line with the standard.
-The game's combat system is pretty frustrating, which is another reason to play it on emulator and abuse savestates to get to read some of the best character writing I've ever seen.
+In present day we have the fanmade Fate/EXTRA Perfect Patch, which adds subtitles to voice-only lines, and has the option to change localised terms to be in line with the standard.
+The game's combat system is pretty frustrating, which is another reason to play it on emulator so you can just abuse savestates to get to read some of the best character writing in the industry.

-A remake called Fate/EXTRA Record was announced in 2020, with a planned release for summer 2025.
+A remake called Fate/EXTRA Record was announced in 2020, with a planned release for 2025.

 Fate/EXTRA CCC